kingsdigitallab/alice-thornton/frontend/edition/index.md

         <div class="content">
           <h2>Editorial Principles</h2>
           <h3>Semi-diplomatic</h3>
           <p>The semi-diplomatic version of the text retains some original textual features, including original lineation, paragraphing, punctuation, spelling and capitalisation.
 It also includes evidence of authorial corrections, such as insertions and deletions.
-However, to make this version more accessible we have silently modernised Thornton’s use of u/v, i/j and long S, and expanded her contractions of words such as ‘the’, ‘which’, and ‘that’ (from ye, wch and yt). </p>
+However, to make this version more accessible we have silently modernised Thornton’s use of u/v, i/j and long S, and expanded her contractions of words such as ‘the’, ‘which’, and ‘that’ (from ye, wch and yt).
+Occasionally, Thornton omits a word that impedes sense; in such cases, we have supplied materials in square brackets (see key).</p>
           <h3>Modernised</h3>
           <p>This version modernises according to the conventions of UK English, supplemented by Chicago Manual of Style (CMS) referencing recommendations.
 To retain a sense of Thornton’s distinctive voice, we have retained archaic forms and provided glosses.
-Sometimes this means that Thornton’s syntax deviates from modern expectations, especially regarding single/plural subject/verb agreement.
-Occasionally, further intervention is required to clarify sense; in these cases, supplied materials are identified by square brackets. </p>
+Sometimes this means that Thornton’s syntax deviates from modern expectations, especially regarding single/plural subject/verb agreement. </p>
         </div>
       </div>
       <br>